 Beginning in the second year, students start their formal clinical training, which takes place “in house” at the Psychological Services Center.
 Students are expected to contribute 10 hours (or one full day) of training per week for 11 months.
 With the advice and consent of the clinical faculty, students may request to do an outside placement if it fulfills a special need.
 Third-year clinical placements extend into the broader clinical community and are opportunities to strengthen burgeoning skills and pursue areas of clinical interest (e.g., working with specific populations, treatment modalities, etc.).
 These placements are two full days of clinical training for 11 months.
 In conjunction with their clinical training, students take a four-credit clinical practicum course that incorporates both didactic materials and supervision in the fall of the third year.
 Some students opt for additional clinical experiences after the third year.
 We encourage students to seek out opportunities specific to their interests and needs.
 However, as a program, we reserve the right to approve all outside clinical (and research) experiences to ensure that students are gaining quality experiences in a learning environment and are not at risk for any liability issues.
 To minimize conflict with students seeking required third-year placements, practicum placements after the third year of training must be coordinated by the practicum committee prior to submission of the application.

 Students conclude their clinical training with an APA-approved internship during their fifth year.
 All students must be registered for the internship (Fall GRS PS 979 / Spring GRS PS 980).
-General qualifying exams and coursework must be completed before the internship process can begin.
+The Portfolio of Competencies and Qualifying Exam must be completed before the internship process can begin.
 Students are encouraged to look for internships that best meet their interests and training needs, regardless of location.
 Under new regulations adopted by the state of Massachusetts, individuals with doctoral degrees in psychology are no longer eligible for licensure without completing an APA internship or an internship program that currently meets all criteria to obtain APA approval.
 APA approved internships are typically full time but there are also a number of part-time internships offered across the country.

 An independent research dissertation is the central element of the PhD in clinical psychology.
 An acceptable dissertation meets two standards: (1) it makes an original contribution to the knowledge base of clinical psychology; and (2) it has scientific merit.
 The basis of the dissertation is an independent empirical research project designed and conducted by the candidate.
 As used here, “independent” is not to be construed as discouraging collaboration by two or more candidates.
 Collaborative research—which includes independent components for each investigator—is encouraged.
 Often, the dissertation involves clinical samples with whom students work as research subjects, where findings may have immediate applied clinical value.
 The dissertation may also test clinical theories, which apply to normal as well as dysfunctional populations.